 Puerto Viejo, Costa Rica is a backpackers haven, a place for bare feet and beach stays, hammocks and hippies.
 This small town on the caribbean coast of Costa Rica comes with an immediate feeling, a vibe as they say, relaxed and free; a be your self type of spirit.

-Although Costa Rica is a popular vacation destination for many, due to its high cost and resort style reputation, it is often over-looked by budget friendly travellers and backpackers.
+Although Costa Rica is a popular vacation destination for many, with so many different things to do, due to its high cost and resort style reputation, it is often over-looked by budget friendly travellers and backpackers.
 While a trip to this beautiful country in Central America has the potential to be very luxurious and a little expensive, this does not mean it has to be this way.
 Dear backpackers, don’t skip it.

 I took the bus from San Jose directly to Puerto Viejo, a small coastal town on the caribbean side of Costa Rica.
 I had heard conflicting things about this part of the country.
 Some reported it having a high petty crime rate, others extolled the laid back hammock vibe, yet another described it as being a party capital.
 This obviously required some personal investigation.